 The pillar edicts may be further classified into three categories.
 The name can be mentioned as seven pillar edicts, two commemorative pillar inscriptions, and four minor pillar edicts.

-Two commemorative pillar inscriptions
+Two commemorative Pillar Inscriptions:

-: These inscriptions have been found in the Terai of Nepal at Rummindai and Nigilava villages.
+These inscriptions have been found in the Terai of Nepal at Rummindai and Nigilava villages.
 These describe Ashoka's Dharmyatras and the holy places of Buddhism.
 These inscriptions belong to 246 B. C.

 and the other two have been found at Prayag.
 These inscriptions were issued to remove the differences of Buddhism.

 .
 These describe Ashoka's policy of toleration and charity.
 These inscriptions belong from 257 to 250 B.C.

-Language and the script of the inscriptions
+Language and the Script of Ashokas Inscriptions

 has been used to write them.
 Only the inscriptions of Mansera and Shahbazgarhi have been written in Kharoshti script, which is written from right to left whereas the Bramhi script is written from left to right.